Code-Institute-Submissions/2nd-milestone/README.md

 The dashboard was tested using Jasmine Testing Framework https://jasmine.github.io/index.html You can navigate easily through the site by clicking on the different charts.
-The main one would be to using the ranking selector.
+The main one would be to using the ranking selectorag.

 ## Deployment